subhamhada/CDS.EXP-1/README.md

 Sum: Shows how to perform arithmetic operations and calculate the sum of numbers.

-## downloading and installing of vs code and Mingw
+## Downloading and installing of vs code and Mingw
 [subham-vs_code_installation.docx](https://github.com/user-attachments/files/16465427/subham-vs_code_installation.docx)

 ## Code -